Skip to the content.

 beginning of the image

--S, --slot-size INTEGER Size of the slot where the image will be
+-S, --slot-size INTEGER Size of the slot.
+If the slots have

 --pad Pad image to --slot-size bytes, adding